 In the first year, students complete core sets of classes in computer science, statistics, and economics.
 Further, students study the mathematical fundamentals necessary for more advanced coursework and then engage with critical technical skills in their databases and machine learning courses.
 In the second year, students can deepen their understanding in econometrics, data science, applications development, and policy research.
 Students have the flexibility to take a wide range electives from Harris Public Policy and the Department of Computer Science, as well as other schools at the university (at least one elective in Harris and one elective in computer science is required).
-This often includes the Toyota Technology Institute at Chicago, the Booth School of Business, as well as the Department of Economics, the Department of Statistics, the Division of Social Sciences, the Law School, and the School of Social Service Administration.
+This often includes the Toyota Technology Institute at Chicago, the Booth School of Business, the Department of Economics, the Department of Statistics, the Division of Social Sciences, the Law School, and the School of Social Service Administration.

 Waivers are available for a range of the core coursework, including Computer Science with Applications I and II, Mathematics for Computer Science & Data Analysis, Statistics I, Microeconomics II, and Analytical Politics.
 You can read about all of the waivers in detail on this page.

 In addition to the coursework, CAPP students attend a weekly lecture series on recent research and innovation in data-driven public policy and civic technology.
 Students and faculty interact with both academic and non-academic experts, learn of current challenges, and establish professional networks with potential future employers.
 Previous speakers have included:

 - Paul Decker, CEO of Mathematica Policy Research